Ja1meV/mod15_challenge/README.md

 # mod15_challenge

-Building a robo advisor both existing and potentially new customers will be able to use this robo advisor to get investment portfolio recommendations for retirement
+Building a robo advisor both existing and potentially new customers will be able to use this robo advisor to get investment portfolio recommendations for retirement.

 ## Contributors